mautic/developer-documentation-new/docs/plugins/mvc.rst

    * - route
      - OPTIONAL
      - string
-     - This pushes the route to the browser’s address bar to match AJAX response.
+     - This pushes the route to the browser’s address bar to match the AJAX response.
    * - ``mauticContent``
      - OPTIONAL
      - string
-     - It generates the JS method to call after Mautic injects AJAX content into the DOM.
-If set as ``helloWorldDetails``, Mautic checks for and execute ``Mautic.helloWorldDetailsOnLoad()``.
+     - It generates the JavaScript method to call after Mautic injects AJAX content into the DOM.
+If set as ``helloWorldDetails``, Mautic checks for and executes ``Mautic.helloWorldDetailsOnLoad()``.
    * - callback
      - OPTIONAL
      - string
-     - Mautic executes a namespaced JS function before injecting the response.
-If set, Mautic passes the response to this function and does not process content.
+     - Mautic executes namespace - a JavaScript function - before injecting the response.
+If set, Mautic passes the response to this function and doesn't process content.
    * - redirect
      - OPTIONAL
      - string